 The thing that I love about this book is that the dinosaur names are written out to help you pronounce them correctly.
 Each introduction starts with a phrase along the lines of, “Can you say…?” which causes your child to answer the question by repeating the name.

-This includes common dinosaurs and some less common ones.
+This includes popular dinosaurs (like Tyrannosaurus Rex) and some less common ones (like Maiasaura).
 Your toddlers will quickly become familiar with those less common ones as you read this one to them.
+This book includes interesting facts that will help your toddler learn more about dinosaurs.

 Stomp, Dinosaur, Stomp! by Margaret Mayo